jdwong415/Bamazon/README.md

 ```
 node bamazonManager.js
 ```
-A menu with different options is displayed.
+A menu with different options will be displayed.
 ```
 View Products for Sale
 View Low Inventory